flodri/py-DMUD/README.txt

 and here is my discord server : https://discord.gg/gbEdcxW

 Changelog :
+0.3.0 (06-05-2020):
+  - "!create" now send a warning when there is already a room at the specified coordinates instead of overwriting it.
+  - added the "!del" command, it delete a room and all exits leading to it
+  - fixed some Typo in the admins commands messages
+  - greatly improved the readability (and a bit the perf) of the warn_leaving and warn_coming functions
+  - warn_coming() and warn_leaving() are now methodes of the room() class which avoid fetching the room in the world dict multiples times, resulting in better perf.
+  - greatly improved the readability of the movement() function
+  - added the discord specific ability to emulate commands with reactions, which allow navigation of the world with only the mouse/touchscreen (this is the real gem of this update), thanks to Itsformetowrite for the idea.
 0.2.4 (05-05-2020):
   - fixed the "!save" and "!save" quit commands
 0.2.3 (30-04-2020):